Support for doctors

 Voluntary sector support - specifically for doctors / health professionals

-The Tea & Empathy group is an open Facebook group for health professionals to provide informal peer support to each other.
+The Tea & Empathy group is an PRIVATE Facebook group for health professionals to provide informal peer support to each other.

 Other sources of peer support for UK based doctors include: